Skip to main content

 Block/Bounce Risk

-A Block/Bounce Risk prevention means that the person you're looking to reach out to will highly likely produce a bounce or block any outbound email that you send to them.
-Reaching out to this type of contact means that your future sends to safe contacts are put at risk and more likely to land in spam.
+A Block/Bounce Risk prevention means that the contact in question is highly likely to produce a bounce, block any outbound email that you send to them, or be a completely invalid contact.
+(Make sure to carefully avoid emailing these: Reaching out to these contacts accidentally means future emails you send to good/valid contacts will likely to land in spam).

 When you see this prevention, we would advise: